AdobeDocs/platform-learn.en/help/bootcamp/uc/uc4/ex5.md

 ![demo](./images/pro5.png)

-You’ll see your products views by day.
+You'll see your products views by day.

 ![demo](./images/pro6.png)